Casey Africano with Director of Undergraduate Studies Maria McKenna

 As you can see below, graduates of Africana Studies and the Doan Scholars Program go on to do amazing things.

-Two of our recent Africana Studies majors, Emmie Mediate '15 and Alex Coccia '14, were named Rhodes Scholars in back-to-back years.
+Africana Studies majors, Emmie Mediate '15 and Alex Coccia '14, were named Rhodes Scholars in back-to-back years.
 Emmie, who spent three summers conducting global health research in Uganda, used her Rhodes Scholarship to pursue a master’s degree in evidence-based social intervention and policy evaluation.
-Alex, who wrote his senior thesis on conflict reconciliation in Rwanda, chose a master's in comparative social policy.
-Learn more about these two outstanding alumni and their future plans here.
+Alex, who wrote his senior thesis on conflict reconciliation in Rwanda, chose a DPhil in comparative social policy.

-Casey Africano, a four-time monogram winner with the Notre Dame Women’s Softball team, finished her master's degree in Higher Education Administration from Southern Methodist University and works with young high performance athletes.
+Casey Africano, a four-time monogram winner with the Notre Dame Women’s Softball team, finished her master's degree in Higher Education Administration from Southern Methodist University and now works with the Los Angeles Rams Organization in community outreach and engagement work.

 Olivia Furman, a passionate arts educator, is pursuing her Doctor of Philosophy in Education at Michigan State University after completing a Master in Education with the Alliance for Catholic Education while teaching in New Orleans, LA.
 Watch Olivia speak about her experiences as an Africana Studies major here.

-Therese Germain, a Doan Scholar, after working at the Boston Consulting Group and forming her own company now works with Ruggable.
+Therese Germain, a Doan Scholar, after working at the Boston Consulting Group and forming her own company now works with Ruggable as their Director of Product.

 Leila Renee Green, one of our Doan Scholars, completed a Fulbright Fellowship in South Africa through the U.S. Department of State Bureau of Educational & Cultural Affairs, worked at Black Balloon Publishing in NYC, and is now pursuing an MFA in Creative writing at Syracuse University.